tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 ```

 This is pretty cool.
 In the old days, linking even a moderately complex project
 was quite a tricky affair.
-Even more so when shared libraries were involved
-since there were compiler flags like [`-fPIC`][fpic-flag] to worry about.
-With
+You had to determine which parts it made sense to
+link statically and which parts dynamically.
+Code going into a shared library
+needed to be compiled with [`-fPIC`][fpic-flag] because shared libraries get
+relocated arbitrarily in process address space.
+Getting something wrong usually
+led to unhelpful linker errors about missing or duplicate symbols.
+With Bazel
-Bazel all those messy details have been abstracted away.
+all those messy details have been abstracted away.

 Next let's examine how the `net` module is built.
 If you check the graph above
 you'll see that `net` depends on `core` and two third party libraries,